Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 ![Screenshot 2023-01-28 at 1 29 16 PM](https://user-images.githubusercontent.com/68071764/215254484-933a150d-d305-4762-8c3a-0625836903fc.png)
 ![Screenshot 2023-01-29 at 1 04 20 AM](https://user-images.githubusercontent.com/68071764/215307665-94449121-add7-4c3e-a4f6-db9c52c3a16b.png)

-- One can zoom into Magic layout by selecting an area with left and right mouse clcik followed by pressing "z" key.
-Here, equidistant input pins (FP_IO_MODE = 1) can be viewed: To center the view, press "s" to select whole die then press "v".
+- One can zoom into Magic layout by selecting an area with left and right mouse clcik followed by `pressing "z" `key.
+Here, equidistant input pins (FP_IO_MODE = 1) can be viewed: To center the view,` press "s" `to select whole die then `press "v"`.
 Type "what" in tkcon to display information of selected object.
 These objects might be IO pin, decap cell, or well taps as shown below.

 ![Screenshot 2023-01-29 at 1 11 36 AM](https://user-images.githubusercontent.com/68071764/215307746-c4ba7593-a397-4cf4-b2ef-f5f8d99ea041.png)
 ![Screenshot 2023-01-29 at 1 13 45 AM](https://user-images.githubusercontent.com/68071764/215307791-d554058f-8f7c-41c4-9ad6-34d855166ee2.png)